graetzer/SGTabs/README.md

 # Licence
-I provider my code under the Apache Licence.
+I provide my code under the Apache Licence.
-Credits go to [Fictorial LLC](https://github.com/fictorial/BHTabBar "BHTabBar Github"), my tab control implementation is inspired by BHTabBar
+Some credits go to [Fictorial LLC](https://github.com/fictorial/BHTabBar "BHTabBar Github"), my tab control implementation is inspired by the one they made

     Copyright 2012 Simon Grätzer